disruptiveplanets/AIME/data/scan-eq-spin-wide/readme.md

 ## March 31

-I pulled the results today, and the spots have moved.
-Now I'm going to compute the orbit shape and see what the point corresponds to.
+I pulled the results today, and the spots have not moved at all.
+They are clearly correlated with Y. I now have enough data to write this section.